MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/rename-file.md

 ---
 # Rename File

+This article describes the functionality of Rename File activity.
 The Rename File activity renames files on the local file system or on a network location specified using a UNC path.
 You can automatically rename files to a standard format according to your data center procedures.

 ## Configure the Rename File Activity

  Before you configure the Rename File activity, you need to determine the following:

-- The original file name you're renaming.
+- The original file name you're renaming

 - The new name of the file